ric2b/Vivaldi-browser/chromium/docs/website/site/quic/playing-with-quic/index.md

 ### **Build the QUIC client and server**

-A sample server and client implementation are provided in Chromium.
+A sample server and client implementation are provided in Chromium, and several more are provided as part of QUICHE.
 To use these you should first have [checked out the Chromium source](/developers/how-tos/get-the-code), and then build the binaries: